 The Board of Managers adopts an annual budget for the General and Program and Project Implementation fund of the District on an annual basis.
 During the budget year, supplemental appropriations and deletions are or may be authorized by the Board.
-The District did amended the Program and Project Implementation fund budget during the year.
-For the Program and Project Implementation fund, revenues remained unchanged and expenditures were increased by \$659,895.
+The District did amended the budget during the year.
+The General fund expenditures were increased by \$6,000, and other amendments had no net effect on revenues or expenditures.